-1. What do we do if the client presents in person to the clinic for services during the survey period?
+2. What do we do if the client presents in person to the clinic for services during the survey period?

 There are several options.
-The provider could give the client access to a desktop computer or tablet or email or text the survey link to the client's smart phone so they may complete the survey.
+The provider could give the client access to a desktop computer or tablet, or email or text the survey link to the client's smart phone so they may complete the survey.
 Another option is to offer the client a paper survey form to complete.
 Be sure the client can complete the survey in privacy.

-2. Should all clients (e.g., Medi-Cal beneficiaries, out-of-county clients, uninsured clients) receiving services during the specified survey period, whether face-to-face, by telephone or by telehealth, be asked to complete the survey?
+3. Should all clients (e.g., Medi-Cal beneficiaries, out-of-county clients, uninsured clients) receiving services during the specified survey period, whether face-to-face, by telephone or by telehealth, be asked to complete the survey?

-Yes, unless a client is experiencing an emergency that requires immediate attention, they should be asked to participate in the survey.
+Yes, unless a client is experiencing an emergency that requires immediate attention, they should be invited to participate in the survey.

-3. Should we survey clients who reside in our county but are receiving services (e.g., residential, OTP/NTP) in another county?
+4. Should we survey clients who reside in our county but are receiving services (e.g., residential, OTP/NTP) in another county?

 Your county is not required to survey clients who reside in your county but are receiving services in another county during the survey period.
-However, your county has the option of:
+However, your county has the following options:

-- (1) having the out-of-county provider give the unique provider link (provided by the county of residence) to the client, or hand the client a paper survey form to complete.
-The paper survey form would be returned to the clients' county of residence to be processed locally; or - (2) asking the county/provider to share with you its TPS program-level summary reports.
-Counties should work directly with each other to determine which option is preferable. - 4.
-Should we survey clients who are receiving services from providers in our county but reside in another county?
+- (1) The out-of-county provider gives the unique provider link (provided by the county of residence) to the client or hand the client a paper survey form to complete.
+The paper survey form would be returned to the clients' county of residence to be included with the rest of the county's survey forms for submission to UCLA for scanning; or - (2) Request that the out-of-county/provider share with your county its TPS program-level summary reports.

-Yes, regardless of their county of residence, if clients are receiving services from a provider located in your county during the survey period, they should be asked to complete a survey.

-Counties that share clients have the option of (1) giving clients the appropriate customized/unique provider survey link or returning completed paper survey forms to the county of residence to be processed locally, or (2) sharing with each other the survey reports prepared by UCLA.
 Counties should work directly with each other to determine which option is preferable.

+5. Should we survey clients who are receiving services from providers in our county but reside in another county?

+Yes, regardless of their county of residence, if clients are receiving services from a provider located in your county during the survey period, they should be invited to complete a survey.

+Counties that share clients have the option of (1) giving clients the appropriate customized/unique provider survey link or paper survey form, which should be returned to the county of residence for submission to UCLA for scanning, or (2) sharing the provide-level summary reports prepared by UCLA with the county of residence.
+Counties should work directly with each other to determine which option is preferable.

-5. If clients visit the same treatment facility more than once during the survey period, or receive services on more than one day during the survey period, should they be asked to complete the survey each time?
+6. If clients visit the same treatment facility more than once during the survey period, or receive services on more than one day during the survey period, should they be invited to complete the survey each time?

 No. Each client should complete the survey for each facility only once during the survey period.
 Providers can ask clients if they have already been offered the survey during the survey period.
-Clients who indicate that they have not been offered the survey may be given the survey link or paper survey form.
+Clients who indicate that they have not been offered the survey may be given the survey link/QR code, phone number and 4-digit code for the automated phone survey, or paper survey form.

-6. If a client visits or receives services from more than one treatment facility during the survey period, should they complete the survey for each facility?
+7. If a client visits or receives services from more than one treatment facility during the survey period, should they complete the survey for each facility?

 Yes.
-For example, if a client receives OTP/NTP and residential treatment services at two different treatment facilities during the survey period, the individual should be asked to complete the survey for each facility.
+For example, if a client receives OTP/NTP and residential treatment services at two different treatment facilities during the survey period, the individual should be invited to complete the survey for each facility.

-7. Can clients receive help from county or provider staff to complete the survey?
+8. Can clients receive help from a county or provider staff to complete the survey?